paulcichonski/007/README.md

 007
 ===
-Some agent programming with Elixr.
+Some agent programming with Elixir.